Yinglin747/Yinglin747/README.md

 - 🌱 I’m currently learning **SAS and refreshing my statistical knowledge**

-- 👨‍💻 All of my projects are available at here in Github
+- 👨‍💻 All of my projects are available at here on Github

 - 📫 How to reach me **ylzhou95@outlook.com**